Two generalisations of sharp k-transitivity: Notation and conventions

 Let $G$ be a group.
 We write $1$ for the identity of $G$, and write $G^\ast = G \setminus \{1\}$.
-We will write $\mathbb 1$ for the trivial group.
-We will in general work with right actions unless otherwise stated.
-We denote a right action of a group $G$ on a set $U$ by $U \curvearrowleft G$.
-We will use the same notation for structural actions via automorphisms.
+We write $\mathtt{1}$ for the trivial group.
+When considering a generating set of a group, we always assume it does not contain the identity.